My goal is to visit all countries in the Caribbean, but Saint Martin is making it difficult to want to go elsewhere.

 Eat Curry Conch at Lay Back Bar and Grill

 Lay Back Bar and Grill is located in Philipsburg.
-With views of the beach, while you eat, it is a meal you cannot miss.
-My partner is still going on about this meal.
+With views of the beach while you eat, it is a meal you cannot miss.
+My partner is still talking about this meal.
 It is on our list to visit again next time around.

 As for me, I want to go back to...